 To be a naturalist in Rorty’s sense,

 is to be the kind of antiessentialist who, like Dewey, sees no breaks in the hierarchy of increasingly complex adjustments to novel stimulation – the hierarchy which has amoeba adjusting themselves to changed water temperature at the bottom, bees dancing and chess players check-mating in the middle, and people fomenting scientific, artistic, and political revolutions at the top.
-(ORT 109)
+(ORT, 109)

+In Rorty’s view, both Dewey’s pragmatism and Darwinism encourage us to see vocabularies as tools to be assessed in terms of the particular purposes they may serve.
+Our vocabularies, Rorty suggests, “have no more of a representational relation to an intrinsic nature of things than does the anteater’s snout or the bowerbird’s skill at weaving” (TP, 48).
 Pragmatic evaluation of various linguistically infused practices requires a degree of specificity.
-From Rorty’s perspective, to suggest that we might evaluate vocabularies with respect to their ability to uncover the truth, would be like claiming to evaluate tools for their ability to help us get what we want – full stop.
+From Rorty’s perspective, to suggest that we might evaluate vocabularies with respect to their ability to uncover the truth would be like claiming to evaluate tools for their ability to help us get what we want – full stop.
 Is the hammer or the saw or the scissors better – in general?
 Questions about usefulness can only be answered, Rorty points out, once we give substance to our purposes.

 Rorty’s pragmatist appropriation of Darwin also defuses the significance of reduction.
 He rejects as representationalist the sort of naturalism that implies a program of nomological or conceptual reduction to terms at home in a basic science.
-Rorty’s naturalism echoes Nietzsche’s perspectivism; a descriptive vocabulary is useful insofar as the patterns it highlights are usefully attended to by creatures with needs and interests like ours.
+Rorty’s naturalism echoes Nietzsche’s perspectivism; a descriptive vocabulary is valuable insofar as the patterns it highlights are usefully attended to by creatures with needs and interests like ours.
 Darwinian naturalism, for Rorty, implies that there is no one privileged vocabulary whose purpose it is to serve as a critical touchstone for our various descriptive practices.